Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Token Registration

 Before a token can be used in the exchange it needs to be registered, so a small token ID of 1 or 2 bytes can be used instead.
 Only the exchange owner can register tokens by calling `registerToken`.
 We ensure a token can only be registered once.
-ETH, WETH, and LRC are registered when the exchange is created.
+ETH and LRC are registered when the exchange is created.

 We limit the token ID to just 8 bits (i.e. a maximum of ETH + 255 tokens) to increase the performance of the circuits.
 It's possible that a small amount of LRC needs to be burned for registering a token.
 This can be checked by calling `getLRCFeeForRegisteringOneMoreToken`, this is however left up to the Loopring contract.